jeremyoduber/EZM-Reader/README.md

 - If you're not using the default EZM template, change the TEMPLATE constant in ezmreader.js.
 As of release all EZM templates are available but Fancy templates are not yet fancy.
 - To change the background color, modify the hex value in the BGCOLOR constant in ezmreader.js.
 - To add a description or plaintext copy for screen readers, change the ALT constant.
+- To turn off smoothing and get more pixelated images, set SMOOTH to false.
 - Turn pages with arrow keys or A&D, or click/tap on page edges.

 - If you are hosting your zine directly, you can change the metadata in index.html to have more control of what the preview will look like when your zine is linked to on social media.